jonvandermeulen/devination/README.md

 ## I Ching
 An ancient Chinese divination text.
 The meanings of the _I Ching_ symbols are many and varied.

-It is, of course, complete rubish by any scientific standard - and the method of using a random number generator as opposed to the casting of lots in the physical realm makes a complete mockery of the process.
-As intended.
+The method of using a random number generator as opposed to the casting of lots in the physical realm makes a complete mockery of the process.
+No offense intended. s
 ## Oblique Strategies
 _Oblique Strategies_ (subtitled _Over One Hundred Worthwhile Dilemmas_) is a card-based method for promoting creativity jointly created by musician/artist Brian Eno and multimedia artist Peter Schmidt.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Oblique_Strategies))